 Your feet get the most impact from a long day of hiking, and making sure they’re comfortable and cozy in your shoes is the key to a seamless hike.
 A thick pair of wool hiking socks is what we’d recommend for most trails that are longer or require some serious elevation gain.

-We always use and recommend Darn Tough and Smartwool socks for our day hikes and backpacking trips.
-Wool socks keep our feet warm and dry, and both of these brands make socks made to last through even the toughest long trails.
+We use and recommend Darn Tough and Smartwool socks for our day hikes and backpacking trips.
+Merino wool socks keep our feet warm and dry, and both of these brands make socks made to last through even the toughest long trails.
+If you’re prone to blisters from hiking, we’d also recommend a pair of hiking sock liners to go underneath your socks and help prevent chafing.

 This should be a no-brainer, but we can’t have a list of what to wear hiking without them: sturdy hiking boots.
 While some people prefer to hike in trail runners, we’d recommend owning at least one pair of classic, ankle-height boots for your more intense hikes.